 - Lay out a piece of plastic wrap big enough to cover your entire piece of chicken.
 Make sure there are no wrinkles in it.

-- Cover an area of the plastic wrap slightly bigger than your cut of chicken with the seasoning.
+- Cover an area of the plastic wrap slightly bigger than your cut of chicken with a thick layer of seasoning.